peterkaminski/intention-action-gap-wiki/Wiki Index.md

 ### **Getting Started**
 - [[Framework Navigation Guide]] - Practical guide for selecting and combining frameworks based on context and goals
+- [[Philosophical Frameworks - Intention, Action, and Interpretation]] - Comprehensive comparison table of all frameworks
 - [[Synthesis Overview]] - How different frameworks can be integrated for comprehensive understanding
 - [[Meta-Reflection - Creating the Intention-Action Wiki]] - Methodological insights from the wiki creation process